I Don't Feel Like Loving You Today

-"I Don't Feel Like Loving You Today" is a song recorded by American country music artist Gretchen Wilson.
+"I Don't Feel Like Loving You Today" is a song by American country music artist Gretchen Wilson.
 The song was released on October 17, 2005, as the second single from her second studio album All Jacked Up (2005).
-The song was produced by Wilson, John Rich, and Mark Wright.
+The song was written by Matraca Berg and Jim Collins, and produced by Wilson, John Rich, and Mark Wright.

 Critical reception was mostly positive, with reviewers comparing the ballad production of the song to her 2004 single "When I Think About Cheatin'".
 The song peaked at number 22 on the Hot Country Songs chart.

 Chart performance

 "I Don't Feel Like Loving You Today" debuted on the Billboard Hot Country Songs chart the week of October 22, 2005, at number 50.
 The song later reached a peak of number 22 on the chart, staying in that position for four non-consecutive weeks.
 It became her sixth consecutive top forty hit on the chart, although it was her first to miss the top ten.